AmandaCIdev/full-stack-capstone/README.md

   </tr>

   <tr>
-    <td>As a Student I can get notified of upcoming events so that I am less likely to miss or forget the event.</td>
+    <td>As a user I can get notified of upcoming events so that I am less likely to miss or forget the event.</td>
     <td>Get notifications from upcoming events.</td>
     <td>N/A</td>
   </tr>